TheOdinProject/curriculum/web_development_101/javascript_basics/developer_tools_2.md

 <div class="lesson-content__panel" markdown="1">

 1. Head to the [Chrome DevTools Documentation](https://developers.google.com/web/tools/chrome-devtools/) by Google.
-The following subsections cover what you'll be using the Developer Tools for 95% of the time.
-Feel free to skip the elements you are already familiar with:
+The following subsections cover what you'll be using the Developer Tools for 95% of the time:
     - Open DevTools
     - CSS
         1. Get Started with Viewing and Changing CSS